 Grilling season is upon us and that means burgers!
 Chicken burgers get a bad rap this time of year for being dull and dried out.
 And while some are, this recipe is going to turn you into a chicken burger lover for life!

-These patties are every bit as juicy and flavorful as beef burgers with fresh seasonings and a few other ingredients needed to ensure they're supremely tender.
+These ground chicken burgers are every bit as juicy and flavorful as beef burgers with fresh seasonings and a few other ingredients needed to ensure they're supremely tender.
 You can cook them on the grill or pan sear them in a pan on the stove for ease. and, of course, dress them up with all the burger toppings.
 Either way they're going to be a hit!

 Burger Ingredients and Substitutions